 In Kubernetes, pods are the smallest unit that can be directly managed by the control plane.
 Pods consist of one or more containers along with additional configuration data to tell the platform how those components should be run.
 The containers within a pod are always scheduled on the same worker node in the cluster and the system automatically restarts failed containers.
 The pod abstraction is very useful, but it introduces another layer of decisions about how to bundle together the components of your applications.

 Like container images, pods also become less flexible when too much functionality is bundled into a single entity.
 Pods themselves can be scaled using other abstractions, but the containers within cannot be managed or scaled independently.
-So, to continue using our previous example, the separate Nginx and Gunicorn containers should probably not be bundled together into a single pod so that they can be controlled and deployed separately.
+So, to continue using our previous example, the separate Nginx and Gunicorn containers should probably not be bundled together into a single pod.
+This way, they can be controlled and deployed separately.

 However, there are scenarios where it does make sense to combine functionally different containers as a unit.
 In general, these can be categorized as situations where an additional container supports or enhances the core functionality of the main container or helps it adapt to its deployment environment.
 Some common patterns are: